Skip to main content

 In addition, ADOT must certify to the FTA that the regional coordination plan was developed through a process that included representatives of public, private and nonprofit transportation and human services providers, and members of the public.
 ADOT must also document the plan from which each project listed is derived, including the lead agency, the date of adoption of the plan or other appropriate information.

-In rural areas, the recipients of the FTA Section 5311 program assistance are the "public transit" in the public transit-human services transportation plan, and their participation is expected to comply in accordance with FTA coordination requirements.
+In rural areas, the recipients of the FTA Section 5311 program assistance are the "public transit" in the public transit-human services transportation plan, and their participation is expected to comply with FTA coordination requirements.
 In urbanized areas, larger transit systems and dial-a-ride programs may represent the public transit component.

-Coordination Plans and Mobility Manager Contacts
+Regional Coordinated Public Transit - Human Services Transportation Plans and Mobility Manager Contacts

 *Coordination Partner